nop33/si/src/content/blog/response-to-revision-1-of-the-global-digital-compact-implications-for-ai-governance/index.md

 * A broadening of the mandate of the proposed International Scientific Panel on AI to include emerging technologies;
 * A simplification and clarification of roles for the GDC's follow-up and review processes.

-Overall, Rev.1 of the GDC remains a reasonably high ambition text, in that it preserves almost all of the Zero Draft’s institutional proposals in objective 5 (despite the pushback from Member States during the first reading over potential duplications with existing mechanisms).
-The co-facilitators have also simplified the structure of objective 5 by deleting the sub-sub-sections and removing some detail from the institutional proposals.

 ## Key changes to note in objective 5 + follow-up and review:

 ### 1. Weakening of overall ambition of the UN with regard to objective 5